jhpyle/docassemble/_docs/scalability.md

 [Amazon Route 53] and just use the "Private IP" address of the SQL instance in place of the hostname, but it is nicer to be able to use DNS, in case the underlying IP address ever changes.
-8. Go to the other [EC2] instance and create a file called `env.list`:
+8. Go to the other [EC2] instance and create a file called `env.list` similar to the example below.
+Substitute your own values for `DBHOST`, `S3ACCESSKEY`, `S3SECRETACCESSKEY`, and `S3BUCKET`.
+9. Run `docker run --env-file=env.list -d -p 80:80 -p 443:443 -p
+9001:9001 jhpyle/docassemble`
+10. Edit the [security group] on the second instance to allow HTTP traffic from anywhere.
+11. Point your browser to the "Public IP" of the second instance.
+A **docassemble** interview should appear.
+12. You can create as many additional instances as you want and deploy **docassemble** on them by repeating steps 8-9.
+Make sure these new instances use the same security group, so you don't have to repeat step 10.
+13. Add the instances (other than the SQL instance) to a load balancer.

+Here is an example `env.list` file:

 {% highlight text %}
 CONTAINERROLE=webserver
 DBNAME=docassemble